CausalInference/.github/profile/README.md

 As pioneers in causal inference research, we are committed to transparent reporting and resource sharing that empowers investigators at every level.
 We foster a collaborative environment by developing open-source software for causal inference and freely accessible books & publications.
 We also train the next generation of investigators in causal inference via comprehensive education programs including online resources, seminar series and in-person courses at Harvard T.H.
 Chan School of Public Health.

 # Software Offerings
 CAUSALab is committed to offering free tools, code, and events to make causal inference more accessible.
 If you’d like to support our work at Harvard T.H.
-Chan School of Public Health, consider making a [financial contribution](https://hsph.harvard.edu/research/causalab/donate/).
-[DEADLINK]
+Chan School of Public Health, consider making a [financial contribution](https://hsph.harvard.edu/research/causalab/support-our-work/).

 ## NICE G-formula
 The g-formula (Robins, 1986) uses data with time-varying treatments and confounders to estimate the risk or mean of an outcome under hypothetical treatment strategies specified by the user.
 The software below implements a plug-in estimator of the non-iterative conditional expectation (NICE) representation of the g-formula.